Joel-Singh/denison-snake-programming-competition/README.md

 8. Running the project

 You can now use the "Run and Debug" section on the left to run your code :-).
-Simply choose what to run `MyBot` against.
+Simply choose what to run `MyBot` against with your operating system.

+note to self update thiis image
 ![What Run and Debug looks like](./README-assets/run-and-debug-in-vs-code.png)

 p.s you have to use the "Run and Debug" section on the left, trying to run